AdobeXD/plugin-samples/faq.md

 ### Can I read or write to persistent storage?

 You can write to temporary storage or to user-picked files and folders.
-The ability to write data to a plugin-specific folder without user mediation is coming in a future release.
+You can also write to your plugin's data folder without user mediation.

 ### Can I store any user preferences?

-Not yet.
-That feature will be coming in a future release.
+You can use the plugin data folder to store files, including user preferences.

 ### Can I communicate with remote servers?